gbv/wdmapper/README.rst

 **wdmapper** is a command line application and Python library to manage mappings between authority files in Wikidata.
-The current draft is limited to simple 1-to-1 mapping that only exist for concepts obvious unique identity such as people.
+The current draft is limited to simple 1-to-1 mapping that only exist for concepts of obviously unique identity such as people.

 Installation
 ~~~~~~~~~~~~